nbarnabee/boardgames-express/README.md

 # boardgames-express
-A reskinned and heavily commented version of Leon Noel's rap names repo, featuring in ...
+A heavily commented reskin of Leon Noel's rap names repo, featured in my blogpost (link to follow).

 The source material can be found here: [rap-names-express](https://github.com/100devs/rap-names-express)